pnc-virtual-company/skeleton/README.md

     npm install

-Build the JS and CSS bundles of the application:
+Build the JS and CSS bundles of the application (change for *prod* in production):

     npm run dev